 'the overthrow of Allende produced a general sense of joy among entrepreneurial circles.
 Even the official announcement of the application of a tough economic policy, severe credit restrictions, and the elimination of state support for the productive sectors, initially constituted no major deterrent to continued support for the new authorities' (p.
 66).
 Hence, despite the severity of reforms in the agriculture sector, they were initially supported by landowners who were willing to accept the sacrifices demanded by neo-liberalism in gratitude for the recovery of their land and the dismantling of the peasant movement.

-While strongly driven by the interests of the military apparatus and the capitalistic bourgeoisie, in particularly the emerging internationally-orientated conglomerates, 12 the reforms were conducted under the technocratic guidance of the so-called 'Chicago Boys'- a group of Chilean economists trained at the University of Chicago and strongly influenced by Milton Friedman's monetarist paradigm.
-13 package of neo-liberal policy measures was enforced by the authoritarian regime.
+While strongly driven by the interests of the military apparatus and the capitalistic bourgeoisie, in particularly the emerging internationally-orientated conglomerates, the reforms were conducted under the technocratic guidance of the so-called 'Chicago Boys'- a group of Chilean economists trained at the University of Chicago and strongly influenced by Milton Friedman's monetarist paradigm.

 The reform engineers attributed the economic crisis to rising wages and the expansion of state expenditure to unsustainable levels which reinforced market distortions and undermined the profitability of capitalist enterprise.
-In response to this crisis narrative, a comprehensive
+In response to this crisis narrative, a comprehensive package of neo-liberal policy measures was enforced by the authoritarian regime.

+Friedman was the leading proponent of the monetarist school of economic thought.
+He maintained that there is a close and stable link between inflation and the money supply, mainly that the phenomenon of inflation is to be regulated by controlling monetary emission.
+He rejected the use of fiscal policy as a tool of demand management, and argued that the government's role in the guidance of the economy should be severely restricted.
 Although many have praised the internal coherence, comprehensive and determination of the reform experience, others have argued that the reform process was marked by hesitation, contradictions, shifting goals and incremental choices which resulted from the attempts by the military to address two often conflicting overarching goals - economic stabilization and political restructuring (Kurtz, 1999).
 Indeed, as discussed further below, the reform process seems to have been shaped by the dynamic interaction between the political agenda of the authoritarian state, the intellectual positioning of technocrats and the diverging economic interests of the traditional producers focused on domestic markets and the internationally-oriented entrepreneurs.